Taxonomy, Botanical Classification for Daffodil Bulbs

 Planting Zones, Where to Plant Your Bulbs

-- Dig your daffodil bulbs for storage when leaves turns brown; re-plant them in flower beds in fall
+- Dig your daffodil bulbs for storage when the leaves turn brown; re-plant them in flower beds in fall.

 #2 is less work.
-If you select #1, hang the daffodil bulbs in a mesh onion bag in a cool, dark place with good ventilation.
+If you select #1, hang the daffodil bulbs in a mesh onion bag in a cool, dark place with good ventilation during the period of time that they will be in storage.

 For the sake of plant nutrition, leave the foliage alone after blooming, at least until the leaves turn yellow.
-If the ratty foliage bothers you, disguise it by interplanting with other plants; for example, stella de oro daylilies.
+If the ratty foliage bothers you, disguise it by interplanting with other plants; for example, you could use stella de oro daylilies, whose flowers will also give you some nice landscape color.

 Uses in the Landscape